himikk/homebrew-sdrtools/README.md

 After the excellent prior work found at [robotastic/homebrew-hackrf][rtrepo] and [metacollin/homebrew-gnuradio][mcrepo], I decided to create a full suite of gnuradio-based tools targeting the 3.7 release of [GNU Radio][gnuradio].

+One of the goals of this repository is to allow native Mac OS X use of the HackRF for [Great Scott Gadgets' free online SDR course][gsgsdrcourse].

 ## What's included

 * GNU Radio with GNU Radio Companion: `gnuradio`